Bike boxes: how to choose the best bike box

-Cardboard bike boxes can be sourced from local bicycle stores, shipping and courier companies, and some airports.
-The majority of local bicycle stores will be happy to give you a box for free while shipping companies and airports will charge for them.
+Cardboard bike boxes can be sourced from local bike stores, shipping and courier companies, and some airports.
+The majority of local bike stores will be happy to give you a box for free while shipping companies and airports will charge for them.
 Expect to pay around US$20.

-Commercial models of bike boxes can be found at your local bicycle shops, online retailers, and second-hand sites.
+Commercial models of bike boxes can be found at your local bike shops, online retailers, and second-hand sites.
 It pays to shop around a bit to find the best deal.

 How to choose the right bike box

-Not all bicycles will fit in all boxes so it is important you make sure that your bicycle will fit the box you are considering.
-If you are planning on purchasing one, manufacturers will specify the type and size of bike that fits each of their models.
+Not all bikes will fit in all bike boxes so it is important you make sure that your bike will fit the box you are considering.
+If you are planning on purchasing one, manufacturers will specify the type and size of bikes that fit each of their models.
 While most models will fit a range of frame sizes you may run into trouble if you have an unusually large frame size.
 Some models are designed for a specific type of bike eg road, mountain bike, etc.

-There are different-sized cardboard bike boxes available and you need to make sure you get one that will fit your bicycle.
-Your local bicycle store will be able to help if you are getting it from them while boxes from airports and shipping companies tend to be larger and will fit the majority of bicycles.
+There are different-sized cardboard bike boxes available and you need to make sure you get one that will fit your bike.
+Your local bike store will be able to help if you are getting it from them while boxes from airports and shipping companies tend to be larger and will fit the majority of bikes.

 2. Know how much your bike weighs

-If the reason for obtaining a bike box is lots of travel on planes then the combined weight of the bicycle and box is an important consideration.
+If the reason for obtaining a bike box is lots of flying, then the combined weight of the bike and box is an important consideration.
 All airlines have weight limits when checking in a bike which is usually 23kg (50lbs) for economy class, although some do allow up to 32kg (70lbs).
 It is important that the luggage you are checking in remains under this weight otherwise excess luggage fees will be charged, and these get very expensive very quickly.
-If your bicycle already weighs say 12kg and you purchase a box that is also 12kg, you are already over the weight limit on many airlines.

 3. How often will you be using your bike box?